Ask Us: COVID-19 vaccination events have required adaptations, brought frustration - Salisbury Post

 Asked about the conglomerate of agencies helping administer vaccines, Brown said there are representatives from the N.C.
 Department of Transportation, city of Salisbury, Rowan County Health Department, EMS and a range of county staff, including law enforcement.
 Workers from the Health Department are preparing and administering vaccines as well as processing paperwork at West End Plaza.

-Harris said that there are volunteer opportunities for people who want to help with the county’s vaccination efforts.
+Harris said there are volunteer opportunities for people who want to help with the county’s vaccination efforts.

 Those interested in volunteering or with any questions about COVID-19 can email the Rowan County Health Department’s address for coronavirus at COVID-19@rowancountync.gov.
 Information is also available by calling the Rowan County Health Department COVID-19 hotline at 980-432-1800 (press one for vaccine information).